Taste craft beer like a seasoned sommelier

 -

-Tulip glasses : Perfect for aromatic beers like our Embuscade .
-Their shape concentrates the aromas towards the nose.
+Tulip glasses: Perfect for aromatic beers like our Embuscade.
+Their shape concentrates aromas towards the nose.

 -

-Balloon glasses : Ideal for strong and complex beers like our Double Oat .
-The large surface area allows for oxygenation that reveals all the complexity.
+Snifter glasses: Ideal for strong and complex beers like our Double Oat.
+The large surface allows for oxygenation that reveals all the complexity.

 -

-Flutes or pilsners : Perfect for our Zepp , they highlight the clarity and effervescence, while preserving the foam.
+Flutes or pilsner glasses: Perfect for our Zepp, they highlight clarity and effervescence, while preserving the head.

-The choice of glass is so crucial that we've designed our recipes with the specific glasses in mind.
-Our Moonshine , for example, fully expresses its citrus and spice notes in a traditional, slightly flared Belgian white glass.
-In fact, if you're hosting a get-together, the choice of beers is just as important as the glassware for a successful event.
+The choice of glass is so crucial that we designed our recipes taking into account the glasses they would be served in.
+Our Moonshine, for example, fully expresses its citrus and spice notes in a traditional, slightly flared Belgian witbier glass.
+By the way, if you are organizing an aperitif, the choice of beers is as crucial as the glassware for a successful event.

-And don't forget: a spotlessly clean glass is essential.
-The slightest trace of detergent or grease can kill the foam and spoil the aromas.
+And don't forget: an impeccably clean glass is essential.
+The slightest trace of detergent or grease can kill the head and distort the aromas.

 Comparative tastings